BIMSBbioinfo/ikarus/README.rst

 Usage
 =============
-The easiest option to get started is to use the provided Tumor/Normal gene lists and the pretrained model.
+The easiest option to get started is to use the provided Tumor/Normal gene lists and the pretrained model:

 ::

   from ikarus import classifier

   model = classifier.Ikarus(signatures_gmt=signatures_path)
   model.load_core_model(model_path)
   predictions = model.predict(test_adata, 'test_name')